Mats André Kaland

-Mats André Kaland (born 9 May 1989) is a Norwegian footballer who currently plays for Strømmen IF.
+Mats André Kaland (born 9 May 1989) is a Norwegian retired footballer and manager.

 Club career

 Kaland was born in Bergen.
+He played in the Third Division for Lyngbø.
 He made his debut for Løv-Ham on 5 April 2010 in the 2–1 victory over Sarpsborg 08.

 Before the 2012 season he signed a contract with Hønefoss.
 He got his debut in a 0–0 draw against Lillestrøm on 24 March 2012.
 He scored his first goal for Hønefoss against Vålerenga on 19 May 2012; the only goal in the match.

 After 2014 season he left the Hønefoss, he later signed with Swedish side Varbergs BoIS for one year.
 January 2016 he signed a two-year contract with Fredrikstad FK.
-In Fredrikstad he struggled to get playing time, and he returned to Varbergs on loan for the remainder of the 2016-season.
+In Fredrikstad he struggled to get playing time, and he returned to Varberg on loan for the remainder of the 2016-season.

 In July 2017 he signed a contract with Ullensaker/Kisa He left the club at the end of 2018.

 Career statistics

+Manager career

+Kaland started his manager career as assistant manager for Steffen Landro at Ull/Kisa in 2022.
+When Landro was sacked in the summer of 2023, Kaland was promoted to manager.
+He did not steer Ull/Kisa to promotion from the 2023 2. divisjon, and left after the season.
+In January 2024 he was announced as the assistant manager to Vilde Rislaa in newly relegated Second Division club Skeid.